todiane/todiane/README.md

 - 👋 Hi, I’m Diane Corriette @toDianeDev - I love all things WordPress related
-- ⌨️ I install WordPress websites.
-Been a blogger with WordPress since 2006.
-- :point_up_2: Started installing WordPress for others from 2009-2017.
+- :point_up_2: Installed WordPress websites from 2009-2017.
 Restarted in 2022.
-- 👀 Learning how to code so I can continue enjoying a digital nomad lifestyle
-- 🌱 Currently completing a Full Stack Software Developer course 🤪
+- 👀 Currently completing a Full Stack Software Developer course 🤪
-- 💞️ I’m looking to collaborate on Hackathons and anything related to women in tech
+- 💞️ Happy to collaborate on Hackathons and anything related to women in tech

-## WordPress Developer

-As well as installing WordPress websites and themes for clients.
-I am self-taught in advanced WordPress concepts including PHP, hooks and functions, theme creation and Rest API.

 ## Full Stack Developer Training

-Currently undertaking a Full Stack Software Developer training course with Code Institute (April 2023 - March 2024) which will help me bring new skills to my WordPress experience.
-I will complete a total of five projects to gain my certificate.
+Undertaking a Full Stack Software Developer training course with Code Institute (April 2023 - March 2024) which will help me bring new skills to my WordPress experience.
 Along with HTML, CSS, JavaScript and Python I will learn Bootstrap, React, Agile development, Flask, database management and Django.
-My specialisation choice will be Advanced Front-End.
 <!---
 todiane/todiane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.